Avanade/Beef/docs/Entity-Entity-Config.md

 Property | Description
 -|-
 `inherits` | The base class that the entity inherits from.<br/>&dagger; Defaults to `EntityBase` for a standard entity.
-For Reference Data it will default to `ReferenceDataBase<xxx>` depending on the corresponding `RefDataType` value.
+For Reference Data it will default to `ReferenceDataBaseEx<xxx>` depending on the corresponding `RefDataType` value.
 See `OmitEntityBase` if the desired outcome is to not inherit from any of the aforementioned base classes.
 `implements` | The list of comma separated interfaces that are to be declared for the entity class.
 `implementsAutoInfer` | Indicates whether to automatically infer the interface implements for the entity from the properties declared.<br/>&dagger; Will attempt to infer the following: `IIdentifier<Guid>`, `IIdentifier<int>`, `IIdentifier<long>`, `IIdentifier<string>`, `IETag` and `IChangeLog`.
 Defaults to `true`.
 `abstract` | Indicates whether the class should be defined as abstract.